muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --symlink
-Enabling this option is only relevant while also using the `--videos`.
+Enabling this option is only relevant while also using the `--videos` option.
 It basically means that Skyscraper will create a link to the cached videos instead of copying them when generating the game list media files.
 This will save a lot of space, but has the caveat that if you somehow remove the videos from the cache, the links will be broken and the videos then won't show anymore.
 ###### Example(s)
 ```
 Skyscraper -p snes -s screenscraper --videos --symlink